LivelyDismay/Essentia/README.md

   - Download [Insanity's Texture Pack](http://tesalliance.org/forums/index.php?/files/file/1098-insanitys-texture-pack-skyrim/) manually here and place it in the downloads folder then restart the installation process.
 - I play on 21:9 resolution but the UI looks weird?
   - Search `21x9` in MO2 then enable all of them.
-- I'm on a controller and the controls are weird?
-  - Disable `Better Container Controls`
-  - Reference [The Ultimate Control Scheme](https://www.nexusmods.com/skyrimspecialedition/mods/29381) for controller layout.
-  - Due to TUDM only supporting 4way dodging on gamepad we use [antimicro](https://sourceforge.net/projects/antimicro.mirror/) to enable 8way dodging.
-Download it and [setup your left stick to output WASD](https://i.imgur.com/hSgdwQc.png).
-  - Alternatively... disable the `RGE - Controlmap` mod and reset your controls in the main skyrim controls menu then configure everything as you like from scratch.
-- My character is stuck dodging
-  - This happens occasionally on load but rarely in gameplay.
-Press 'G' to fix it.

 ## Tweaking Performance